Madame Gu

 Madame Gu is a superyacht built in 2013 at the Dutch Feadship yard in Makkum.
 She was built as Project Dream.
 Madame Gu is designed by Andrew Winch Designs, who were responsible for both interior and exterior, opting for contemporary details in a classical style.
 Naval architecture was done by De Voogt Naval Architects.

 History

-In March of 2022, Forbes reported that the yacht Madame Gu was still owned by Andrei Skoch.
-At 352 feet and registered in the Cayman Islands with a value of $156 million, by that month it had been sanctioned by the US, EU, UK, Australia, Canada, Japan, and Switzerland.
+In March 2022, Forbes reported that the yacht Madame Gu, formerly known as Dream, was still owned by Andrei Skoch.
+At 325 feet and registered in the Cayman Islands with a value of $156 million, by that month it had been sanctioned by the US, EU, UK, Australia, Canada, Japan, and Switzerland.
 It was recorded in the UAE on March 6, and blocked by the US on June 2, 2022.
 When designating it blocked property, US Department of the Treasury noted it contained a private helicopter, an elevator, beach club, gym, and also required "significant maintenance and repair" including around $1 million for painting annually.
 On June 23, 2022, it was recorded docked in Dubai, and had been since March 25.
 The Washington Post said the docking was a "a test for the close partnership between the United States and United Arab Emirates."
 It was observed flying an Emirati flag.